 Your choice of card will depend on your goals.
 Do you want to make a big purchase?
-Are you looking to get cashback when you pay your bills?
-Or do you want to consolidate your credit card balances?
-When you're shopping around, compare the annual percentage rate (APR) offered by different cards, as well as all the other credit card details.
+Are you looking to earn points for spending?
+Or, do you want to consolidate your credit card balances?
+When you're shopping around, compare the representative annual percentage rate (APR) offered by different cards, as well as any fees and charges.

-If you’re very busy, it's easy to accidentally miss a credit card payment.
-However, this can lead to late payment fees, as well as damaging your credit rating.
-To make sure your payments are always made on time, set up a Direct Debit to your credit card company or bank.
+Sometimes when you’re very busy it can feel difficult to manage all your bills and repayments.
+This can lead to late payment fees, as well as damage your credit rating.
+To make sure your credit card repayments are always made on time, you may want to set up a Direct Debit to your credit card.

-Knowing how credit cards work can pay off.
-Using a credit card for purchases of over £100 (and under £30,000) can offer you protection under Section 75 of the Consumer Credit Act if something goes wrong with the purchase - for example, if the company goes bust before delivering your goods you should get a refund.
+Using a credit card for purchases of over £100 (and under £30,000) can offer you protection under Section 75 of the Consumer Credit Act if something goes wrong with the purchase - for example, if a company goes bust before delivering your goods you should get a refund.

 Many credit cards offer rewards such as cashback, air miles or points that can be redeemed in stores.
 There are lots of different offers available, so you can shop around and check credit card details to find the offer that fits in with your lifestyle and your goals.

-Balance transfer cards can be a good solution if you're looking for breathing space to pay off your credit card bills.
-To get the best deal, make sure you understand the balance transfer fee you will pay, and the length of the interest-free period.
+cards can be a good solution if you're looking for breathing space to pay off your credit card bills.
+To get the best deal, make sure you understand the balance transfer fee you will pay and the length of the interest-free period.